 Using x-rays, the doctors will watch the dye flow through your coronary arteries.

-If they find narrowing or blocking of the blood vessels, they may be able to treat it immediately with keyhole surgery via the catheter.
+If they find narrowing or blocking of the blood vessels, they may be able to treat it immediately via the catheter, such as by placing a stent to dilate and keep open the blockage.
 They will discuss it with you first so you can decide whether to give permission at this point.